 - If feasible, create a broad, sturdy ledge at a comfortable sitting height along the sides of the beds to allow gardeners to sit rather than stand or squat while they work.

 - Raised beds shaped like tables allow gardeners in wheelchairs to roll under them so the work surface is in their lap.
+Without this feature, gardeners in wheelchairs may need to garden alongside the bed rather than facing the bed.

 Plant container gardens.
 Install planters to raise plants so they're easier to reach.

-- Ensure that every planter is secure, stable and heavy enough so it won't move, wobble or tip if gardeners lean on the rim.
+- Ensure that every planter is secure, stable, and heavy enough so it won't move, wobble, or tip if gardeners lean on the rim.

 - If necessary, attach planters to the surface beneath them before filling with soil.